mainkoon81/ooo-Minkun-Model-Collection-II/README.md

    - __Ground Network__
    <img src="https://user-images.githubusercontent.com/31917400/52872945-aad37500-3145-11e9-87b8-838e19aeed7b.jpg" />
      - From the ground network above, we can see that A and B belong only to plate x, C belongs to x and y, D belongs to x and z and E belongs to all 3.
 Moreover, there needs to be a direct edge from A to E.
+     - These models, by allowing us to represent an intricate network of dependencies, allow us to capture very richly correlated structures in a concise way which allows collective inference.
+These models can encode correlations across multiple objects allowing collective inference.